-RAM sticks, both DIMM on desktops and SO-DIMM on laptops are NOT backwards compatible.
-In other words, the answer to the question “Will DDR5 RAM work on DDR4 motherboard?” is a No.
+RAM sticks, both DIMM on desktops and SO-DIMM on laptops, are NOT backward compatible.
+In other words, the answer to the question “Will DDR5 RAM work on DDR4 motherboard?” is No.

-DDR5 RAM may seem similar to the previous gen DDR4 or DDR3 RAM sticks, but its not just due to the RAM technology, the DDR4 RAM will PHYSICALLY not fit in DDR3 slots.
+DDR5 RAM may seem similar to the previous-gen DDR4 or DDR3 RAM sticks, but it is not.
+Due to the RAM technology, the DDR4 RAM will PHYSICALLY not fit in DDR3 slots.

-As such, if you have a DDR5 RAM then it will NOT work in a motherboard designed for DDR4 RAMs.
-You will absolutely have to have a motherboard with DDR5 slots.
+If you have DDR5 RAM, it will NOT work in a motherboard designed for DDR4 RAM.
+You will have to have a motherboard with DDR5 slots.

-There are many reasons as to why DDR5 cannot work with a DDR4 motherboard, but in short it has mostly to do with the physical profile, electrical design and different controller design.
+There are many reasons why DDR5 cannot work with a DDR4 motherboard, but in short, it has mostly to do with the physical profile, electrical design, and different controller designs.

-In the following text I will talk about if RAM is backwards compatible by giving particular attention to DDR5 RAM.
+In the following text, I will discuss whether RAM is backward compatible by paying particular attention to DDR5 RAM.

 Will DDR5 RAM Work on DDR4 Motherboard

 Following this idea, the DDR5 sticks will also NOT be FORWARD compatible either.
-Meaning DDR5 sticks will not work on DDR6 motherboards in the future (fingers-crossed)
+DDR5 posts will not work on DDR6 motherboards in the future (fingers crossed).

-There are a few important reasons to this:
+There are a few critical reasons for this:

-- RAM sticks have different physical profile across generation
+- RAM sticks have different physical profiles across generation

-- RAM sticks have different voltage requirement across generation
+- RAM sticks have additional voltage requirements across the generation

-- Each RAM generation requires a different controller
+- Each RAM generation requires a separate controller

 Also Read: Which Motherboards Support DDR5 RAM?